ausseabed/merge-svp/docs/user-guide.md

 ### Duplicate SVP removal
+Before duplicates are removed for the list of all SVPs, the list is sorted by the timestamp included in the header information of each SVP profile.
+The duplicate removal process is then run over this sorted list; this means that the first (based on timestamp) unique SVP from a group of duplicate SVPs will be included in the output.

 This process identifies SVPs that have been duplicated by checking each value of the depth vs speed data contained within the SVP files.
 Timestamp and location (lat/lng) are not considered in this duplicate check.

 Only one copy of each unique SVP will be included in the output file.